 Polyphenol content in olive oil is determined by several factors, including climate, time of picking (unripe olives have more abundant polyphenols than ripe olives), and storage conditions (stainless steel or dark glass bottles are best).
 The variety of olive also matters.

 If all this sounds confusing, there’s really only a few simple things you need to be aware of when buying olive oil so that you end up with best quality possible.

-First, buy extra virgin.
+First, buy extra virgin or cold-pressed.
 Extra virgin olive oil is derived from the first pressing of the olives, making it more deeply hued, thicker, and tastier than refined olive oils.
+If you’re buying a flavored olive oil, make sure it is cold-pressed (flavored olive oils cannot be called extra virgin because of the flavor addition).
 You want a minimally-processed oil, because research shows up to 80 percent of the phenolic compounds are destroyed in the refining process.
 (As a side, be sure to use extra virgin olive oil for salad/vegetable garnishing or in marinades, not just for cooking.
 High heat can destroy the polyphenols, and excessive heat can even result in dangerous compounds.)